Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Then select Through.

-Note how in the Filters section in the LAYERS panel a chip appears saying
+Note how in the Filters section of the LAYERS panel a chip appears saying

-We have now applied a filter that retains all records of all trips passing through the Antwerp area.
+We have now applied a filter that retains all records of all trips passing through the selected area.

 Go to the next part: Trend analytics